 A prospective PhD Program Plan must be filed for review by the CHD before the beginning of spring recess during the student's second semester.
 A final PhD degree program must be submitted before Thanksgiving recess in the student's third semester.

 Each course must be passed with a grade of B- or better, and a B average must be maintained.
-Academic, but not financial, credit may be granted for graduate work done elsewhere, but only if those courses are approved by the Committee on Higher Degrees as part of the degree program and justification for inclusion has been provided.
-Ordinarily, three is the maximum number of such courses is the maximum number that may be approved, and in many cases fewer than three will be accepted.
-Detailed requirements are available in the the SEAS graduate policies pages.
+Academic, but not financial, credit may be granted for graduate coursework done elsewhere while enrolled in a graduate program, but only if those courses are approved by the Committee on Higher Degrees as part of the degree program and justification for inclusion has been provided.
+Ordinarily, three is the maximum number of such courses is the maximum number that may be approved, and in many cases, fewer than three will be accepted.
+Detailed requirements are available in the SEAS graduate policies pages.

-The first year is often spent primarily on coursework, although some students may begin research.
+The first year may be spent primarily on coursework, or if the student is ready they may begin research.
 The second year is typically divided between coursework and research, with coursework completed during the third year if necessary.

 One semester of teaching is a SEAS requirement for the PhD degree.
-Second-year students must serve as a Teaching Fellow for a SEAS course or for an FAS course outside of SEAS taught by a member of the SEAS ladder faculty.
+Second-year PhD students must serve as a Teaching Fellow for a SEAS course or for an FAS course outside of SEAS taught by a member of the SEAS ladder faculty (assistant, associate, or full professor).
 Students are welcome to teach beyond the one semester requirement if they wish and if their advisor is supportive of their doing so.

 When a student enters the PhD program, they are assigned a field advisor, based on the research interests they expressed in the application.
 The field advisor assists the student with developing, within the CHD guidelines, a program of courses that will provide the preparation needed for dissertation research.